radareorg/radare2/DEVELOPERS.md

   example of a good name could be "out_buffer:" if the goto frees "buffer".
   Avoid using GW-BASIC names like "err1:" and "err2:".

-* Use `r_return_*` functions to check preconditions that are caused by programmers' errors.
-Please note the difference between conditions that should never happen, and that are handled through `r_return_*` functions, and conditions that can happen at runtime (e.g. malloc returns NULL, input coming from user, etc.), and should be handled in the usual way through if-else.
+* Use `r_return_*` macros to check preconditions that are caused by programmers' errors.
+Please, keep in mind:
+  * conditions that should never happen should be handled through `r_return_*` macros;
+  * runtime conditions (e.g. malloc returns NULL, input coming from user, etc.) should be handled in the usual way through if-else.

 ```c
 int check(RCore *c, int a, int b) {